Gabriella439/nixos-in-production/manuscript/Setup.md

 - `--nix-extra-conf-file`

-  This lets you extend the `nix.conf` if you want to make sure that all users within your organization share the same settings.
+  This lets you extend the installed `nix.conf` if you want to make sure that all users within your organization share the same settings.

 - `--no-channel-add`

   You can (and should) enable this option within a professional organization to disable the preinstallation of any channels.

 These two options are crucial because we are going to use them to systematically replace channels with flakes.